REITS and Investors Beware When Buying a Property with Elevators (Part 2)

 Code Upgrades

-Another REIT just closed on a high rise commercial building with 18 elevators and 4 escalators.
-The REIT conducted a property assessment company who provide a detailed report with little information on the elevators and escalators.
-The elevator service provider said the equipment was in good shape, showed the REIT the inspections certification and maintenance logs that the elevator service provider keeps in the home office.
-The REIT did not hire an elevator consultant or vertical transportation consultant.
+Another REIT just closed on a high-rise commercial building with 18 elevators and 4 escalators.
+The REIT conducted a property assessment by a company who provides a detailed report with little information on the elevators and escalators.
+The elevator service provider said the equipment was in good shape.
+They showed the REIT the inspection certification and maintenance logs that the elevator service provider keeps in the home office.
+However, the REIT did not hire an elevator consultant or vertical transportation consultant.
 The REIT did not know that there was a code upgrade that was due about 60 days after the building transaction close.
-This resulted in a several million dollars capital expenditure drastically impacting the investment of the property.
+This resulted in a several million dollars capital expenditure, drastically impacting the investment of the property.
 The elevator service providers are not required to inform the REIT of any upcoming code requirements.

 This is very common even when there is not a code upgrade.
 The REIT strictly relies on the property condition report.
 A property condition report with an elevator component is far different than having an elevator or escalator expert review the equipment and present their findings!

 We have several proactive REIT clients for whom we are conducting due diligence as a competitive advantage and negotiate leverage prior to purchasing a building.
-We assist in whatever capacity our clients see fit, and this can result in money being put in escrow to fix the elevators, the deferred maintenance being completed prior to closing on the property, a true snapshot of the condition of the equipment and the preventative maintenance service receiving, estimated projected life cycle and many other cost saving measures.
+We assist in whatever capacity our clients see fit.
+This can result in money being put in escrow to fix the elevators.
+The deferred maintenance is being completed prior to closing on the property.
+You also get a true snapshot of the condition of the equipment, the preventative maintenance service receiving, estimated projected life cycle, and many other cost-saving measures.

 Hiring a Vertical Transportation Consultant